How to Make a Wire Hamper Liner

 Make the Circle Bottom

-Lay out a double layer of muslin and using the pen and chalk draw a circle the size of your base.
-Cut the material an inch outside the chalk mark.
+Lay out a double layer of muslin and using a thread and chalk draw a circle the size of your base.

 Remove the back of the interfacing and lay it between the two layers of muslin.
 Trim the outside edges and iron.
 The double layers and the interfacing will add needed weight to the bottom of your hamper liner.
 Finish the outside of your circle with a zig-zag stitch.